Natalia-Kalashnikova/goit-ds-hw-01/README.md

 - Clone this repository.
 - Run python3 main.py from the contact_book directory.
 - Start managing your contacts — your data will always be there next time!

+---

+## 🐳 Dockerization

+You can also run this project inside a Docker container.

+### 1. Build the Docker image

+Run the following command in the root directory of the project:

+`docker build -t contact-book-app .`

+This command will:

+  - Use the official Python 3.13 slim image as the base.
+  - Copy the project files into the container.
+  - Install dependencies using Poetry.
+  - Set up the working directory at /goit-ds-hw-01.

+### 2. Run the container

+After building the image, start the container with:

+`docker run -p 3000:3000 contact-book-app`

+This will:

+  - Expose the app on port 3000 (accessible at http://localhost:3000)

+  - Run the main program using:

+`python -m contact_book.main`

+### 3. Manage containers

+To check running containers:

+`docker ps`

+To stop a container:

+`docker stop <container_id>`

+### 4. Example workflow

+Build the image

+`docker build -t contact-book-app .`

+Run the container

+`docker run -d -p 3000:3000 contact-book-app`

+View logs

+`docker logs <container_id>`